Superapp Platform Development: A Fresh Spin on Composable Mobile App Architecture

 Superapps have led the way for composability in app development.
 It is important to understand the structures of both the superapp and the microapp to know the benefits of each.

-As previously mentioned, developing superapps unlocks the benefit of offering customers a seamless experience across multiple microapps.
-For businesses looking to develop this type of application, there are some steps to take:
+As previously mentioned, developing superapp platforms unlocks the benefit of offering customers a seamless experience across multiple microapps.
+Here are some tips on how to build a super app for businesses looking to develop this type of application:

 Choose an app structure

 Superapps can be developed as native apps, cross-platform (hybrid) apps, or web apps.
 Each approach has its own benefits and limitations, and should be fully thought through before beginning production.